 For the Regional Studies in French program you will have the opportunity to select your Regional Studies courses prior to the start of the program.
 Approximately 6 weeks before the start of the semester, you will be sent information regarding the courses that will be offered during your semester abroad.
 You will then indicate your preferences.
 Based on your responses AMIDEAST staff will assign you to two or three courses, as appropriate.
 It will be possible for you to change courses once you arrive in your host country.
 We would like you to keep in mind that if fewer than 4 students show interest in any particular course, we will likely not offer the course.
 Course assignments will occur on a first-come first-serve basis so we encourage you to return your Academic Planning Form as soon as possible.

-All students are given placement tests and placed in the level appropriate for their Arabic language proficiency.
+All semester students with previous Arabic experience are typically given placement tests prior to arrival and placed in the level appropriate for their Arabic language proficiency.

 Yes.
 All students participating in an Area & Arabic Language Studies Program or the Intensive Arabic programs must bring Arabic Language textbooks.
 Please visit the Academic page to estimate which MSA level you believe you will be placed into and bring the appropriate version of Al-Kitaab fi Ta’allum Al Arabiya.